rust-lang/reference/src/expressions.md

 | `<<`   | Left Shift              |             |                | `std::ops::Shl`    |
 | `>>`   | Right Shift*            |             |                | `std::ops::Shr`    |

-\* Arithmetic right shift on signed integers, Logical right shift on unsigned integers.
+\* Arithmetic right shift on signed integers, logical right shift on unsigned integers.

 Comparison operators are also defined both for primitive types and many type in